benjaminy/TenaciousCalf/README.md

 3. Make the structure persistent again and share it with the rest of the application

-This is almost as safe as a purely persistent approach, but with significant performance benefits.
+This pattern mostly preserves the software engineering benefits of pure persistence, and brings substantial performance benefits.
 As far as I know, Rich Hickey pioneered this use of transience (I'd love to hear about prior work).
 You can read his thoughts on the matter here: http://clojure.org/transients.

 These two features (chunking and transience) have fairly strong synergy.
-Chunking tends to improve read performance by prefetching nearby data (i.e. exploiting spatial locality) and reducing the number of pointer hops, but it hurts write performance because copying chunks is expensive (for example, on a 64-bit machine a single node might be 300 bytes).
+Chunking tends to improve read performance by prefetching nearby data (i.e. exploiting spatial locality) and reducing the number of pointer hops, but it hurts write performance because copying chunks is more expensive than copying very small nodes.
 Transience dramatically reduces the number of node copies needed.
 So if an application can arrange to do most of its updates in transient mode bursts, it can get the best of both worlds.

 _A note to functional programming enthusiasts_: transient updates return a "new" root that may or may not refer to the same memory as the root